centreon/centreon-documentation/versioned_docs/version-22.10/alerts-notifications/resources-status.md

 ![image](../assets/alerts/resources-status/graph-open2.png)

+You can also export the data for the graph as a CSV file.
+This will include all metrics.

 ### Notification tab

 The Notification tab shows whether notifications are enabled for the selected resource.
 You can see the recipients of these notifications in the **Contacts** and **Contact groups** sections.

 To configure the recipients, click on the **gear icon** in the **Contacts** or **Contact groups** section.